KirillP23/Crystal-Operators-on-unimodal-factorizations/README.md

 File 'FPSAC_Paper.pdf' contains all necessary background information together with the description of the operators.

-File '...' contains the code with implemention of crystal operators in Sage.
+File '.sage' and '.sagews' contain the code with implemention of important bijections and crystal operators in Sage.